Dustin-Roberts/Harry-Potter-Movie-Dialogue-Data-Exploration-in-SQL/README.md

 * Do characters have a favorite spell?

 I have written SQL queries to answer all of those questions, using JOIN, CROSS JOIN, GROUP BY, ORDER BY, WHILE, and WHERE

+Dataset can be found at Maven Datasets: https://maven-datasets.s3.amazonaws.com/Harry+Potter/Harry_Potter_Movies.zip I have also included the .csv files in this repo